i4h/latex-data-table/README.md

 ];

 /* Generate latex code */
-var result = latexTable(body, header);
+var result = LatexTable(body, header);

 ````

 The generated table in  default and booktab styling will look like this:

 <img alt="Simple default table" src="examples/showcase_latex.png" style="width: 10em;" />

 To output your table to the console for a preview, use the ascii style.
 Column width can be